 One other way to teach responsibility and independence in kids is through the use of routines.
 Think of routines as guardrails that help keep kids in their lane.

-When children have a routine, the need for parents to remind them to do daily tasks diminishes and simply becomes more…routine.
+When children have a routine, the need for parents to remind them to do daily tasks diminishes and simply becomes more of a habit.

 And while young kids usually can’t be expected to follow a routine independently, a routine can lessen power struggles such as when it’s time to brush teeth, take a nap, or get ready for bed.
 The comfort of knowing what comes next in a day’s rhythm is often all a child needs to cooperate.